Last Updated on April 15, 2021

 Morganton is the Burke County seat and a great base for exploring the Linville Gorge Wilderness.
 Hop in your SUV and hit the trails at Table Rock, Wiseman’s View, and Hawksbill rugged terrain and stunning scenery.

 Fall in love in front of Linville Falls and stop by Silver Fork Winery for a taste of some delicious wine.
+Add in a lovely view and this place is a shoo-in as one of the best wineries in North Carolina!

 Beyond this place being the perfect North Carolina getaway for outdoorsy couples, we think you’ll enjoy Morganton’s downtown and surrounding towns like Valdese, Connelly Springs, and more.